 Our overall risk management program seeks to mitigate these risks and reduce volatility on our financial performance and support the delivery of our financial targets.
 We manage our risks with a view to the outcomes of both our financial results and the underlying economic position.
-Financial risk management is carried out centrally by our Treasury department, which is part of our Corporate area, under policies approved by the Board of Directors (the Board).
-The Board provides written principles for overall risk management, as well as written policies covering specific areas, such as, foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non derivative financial instruments, and the investment of excess liquidity.
+Financial risk management is carried out centrally by our Treasury department, which is part of our corporate areas, under policies approved by the Board.
+The Board approves written principles for overall risk management such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and liquidity management.